akosiaris/greek-oil-refinery-prices/README.md

 },
 ```

+Filename: **fuels.json**

 Note that some fields could be null.
 Pretty much ready to be posted to
 elasticsearch (albeit not in the bulk endpoint)

+### CSV

+I wish I could say that CSV is a "standard" format, however CSVs can be very ambiguously defined.
+Nevertheless, I try to offer that too.
-**fuels.csv**: An example of a few entries is below, first row is the CSV header
+An example of a few entries is below, first row is the CSV header

 ```
 date,category,notes,fuel,elpePrice,motoroilPrice,unit,meanPrice,vatPrice